The Walton Collection

 Rare John Edward (Ned) Daly 1916 commemorative poster.

-John Edward (Ned) Daly (25 February 1891 – 4 May 1916); Irish: Éamonn Ó Dálaigh, was commandant of Dublin's 1st battalion of the Irish Volunteers during the Easter Rising of 1916.
-He was the youngest man to hold that rank and the youngest executed in the aftermath.
+Ned Daly was born on the 25th February 1891 and was commandant of Dublin's 1st battalion of the Irish Volunteers during the Easter Rising of 1916.
+He was the youngest rebel to hold that rank and also the youngest rebel of the Rising to be executed, on May the 4th, following his court-martial.

-Although Daly's membership of the IRB is certain, it is not known when he joined the organisation but he would have known Tom Clarke from a young age.
-In November 1913 Daly joined the newly founded Irish Volunteers.
-He soon reached the rank of captain.
-He was assiduous in his study of military manuals and the professionalism of his company gained the admiration of senior officers in actions such as the Howth gun-running of 1914 where efforts by the authorities to confiscate the weapons were smartly outwitted by the prompt actions of Clarke , MacDiarmada, and in particular Daly who organised the bypassing of the blockade while the British were discussing the surrender of the arms with the Volunteer officers.
-As a result only a few weapons were lost.
+Although it is not known exactly when he joined the IRB, he would have known Tom Clarke, the IRB architect of 1916, through his Uncle and sister from a very young age.
+In November 1913 Daly joined the newly founded Irish Volunteers where he quickly reached the rank of captain.
+He was thorough in his study of British military manuals and the proficiency of his company gained the admiration of senior officers in actions such as the Howth gun-running of 1914 where efforts by the authorities to confiscate the weapons were smartly outwitted by the prompt actions of Clarke , MacDiarmada, and in particular Daly, who's quick thinking led to the bypassing of the blockade while the British were discussing the surrender of the arms with the Volunteer officers.
+As a result very few few weapons were lost on that day.
 In March 1915, he was promoted to the rank of commandant of the 1st Battalion.
-Like many other of the rising's leaders Daly was a member of the Keating branch of the Gaelic League.
+Daly was an active member of the Keating branch of the Gaelic League as were several other of the Rising's leaders

-Daly's battalion, stationed in the Four Courts and areas to the west and north of the centre of Dublin, saw harsh fighting during the Rising.
-He was forced to surrender his battalion on 29 April by Patrick Pearse's order to surrender.
-Daly was court martialled under the Defence of the Realm Act 1914 and executed by firing squad on 4 May 1916, at the age of 25.
+During the Rising Daly's battalion was stationed in the Four Courts and areas to the west and north of the centre of Dublin, where they saw harsh fighting .
+He was forced to surrender his battalion on 29th April by Patrick Pearse's order to surrender.
+Daly was court martialled under the Defence of the Realm Act 1914 and executed by firing squad on 4 May , at the age of just 25.

 Originally printed and published by O'Loughlin, Murphy and Boland, using a photo by Keogh Bros., the text below the photograph simply states: "EDWARD DALY, Executed at Kilmainham, May 4th, 1916".
 This is another stunning reproduction on 210 gsm satin art paper , beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.